 Baling Recyclables Contributes to Energy Savings

-Aluminum, plastic, paper, and cardboard can all be collected and baled for transportation to the recycling center where they are prepared for future re-use.
+Aluminum, plastic, paper, non-ferrous metals, and cardboard can all be collected and baled for transportation to the recycling center where they are prepared for future re-use.
 Vertical Balers help to contribute to the energy savings by compacting the recyclables into dense bales, making them less expensive to transport and store.